 This is a FREE service provided for adults that stay in the shelter and is also available to residents within our community.

-Child counseling is offered to children who have experienced some form of trauma to address through counseling practices sensitive to the child’s needs.
+Child counseling is offered to children who have experienced some form of trauma to address through counseling practices sensitive to their needs.